Nathan Adcock: Education

 Adcock was educated at St Peter's College, Adelaide where he completed matriculation in 1995.
 He was invited back to serve as School Captain in 1996.
 He commenced a commerce/law degree in 1997 at the University of Adelaide, however his burgeoning first-class cricket career meant it took him a little longer than average to complete the two programs.
-He graduated from the law school in 2004.

-He was admitted to practice law in 2004.
+He graduated from the law school in 2004, and was admitted to practice law that same year.

 Career

-Law

-He commenced working for Hunt & Hunt Lawyers, whilst captaining the Adelaide University first grade side and remaining a member of the Redbacks State squad.
+Adcock commenced working for Hunt & Hunt Lawyers, whilst captaining the Adelaide University first grade cricket side and remaining a member of South Australia's state squad.

-Cricket

 Adcock placed his legal career on hold when on 28 August 2007, he was named as captain of the South Australian cricket team replacing Darren Lehmann who had stepped down.
 The previous season Adcock only played only four first-class matches however he topped SA's first-class averages with 324 runs at 46.

-Midway through the 2007/08 season, he suffered a form slump averaging less than 20 and was replaced as captain by Graham Manou.

-Following the end of the 2007/08 season, Adcock was not offered a new contract.
+When he was appointed captain, the team's coach Mark Sorell stated that he was guaranteed to play every match for South Australia in the 2007/08 season.
+However, midway through the season, he suffered a form slump, averaging less than 20, and was replaced as captain by Graham Manou.
+At the end of the season, Adcock was not offered a new contract.

-Return to law

-In 2009 he joined law firm Fenwick Elliott Grace with his principal area of practice being construction and engineering.
+In 2009, Adcock joined law firm Fenwick Elliott Grace with his principal area of practice being construction and engineering.
 A commercial lawyer, He later became a partner at Lynch Meyer.